 May Your kingdom come onEarth as it is in Heaven.

-We pray for the truth ofthis scripture from John 3:16
+And we pray for the truth ofthis Scripture from John 3:16

 to go across the globe toall nations that men, women,

 and children may knowYour great love for them.